Political novice bids to lead Slovenia recovery

 Cerar says he supports a plan to cut Slovenia's budget deficit to three percent of national output by the end of next year, to cut red tape, liberalise the economy and reduce the state's roughly 50-percent stake in the economy.

-But he has told Reuters he will oppose the sale of companies deemed strategic to the country, among them telecoms operator Telekom Slovenia and airport Aerodrom Ljubljana .
+But he has told Reuters he will oppose the sale of companies deemed strategic to the country, among them telecoms operator Telekom Slovenia (TLSG.LJ) and airport Aerodrom Ljubljana ARPO.LJ.
 He says he will support the sale of No. 2 bank Nova KBM, due later this year.

 "Given that the most likely electoral outcome will involve a coalition comprised of leftist parties ... the next government will continue to muddle through without dealing with the true underlying problems facing the Slovenian economy," said Egon Zakrajsek, a Slovenian economist at the U.S. Federal Reserve System, stressing that he was speaking on his own behalf.